afdaniele/compose/README.md

 //TODO: show image here

 // explain all the pages here and show them as well.

+// valid name for a package contains only [a-z0-9]+

 // Everything from here on has to be checked and updated